Dysport vs. Botox: Key Differences, Cost, Results, and Which Is Right for You

 Always consult a licensed injector, as they will tailor dosing to your muscle strength, facial anatomy, and desired results.

-Which areas can Botox and Dysport treat?
+Which Areas Can Botox and Dysport Treat??

 Botox Vs Dysport treatable areas and units per area